 More than 50 years have passed since the world lost the beautiful, beloved sweetheart and sex symbol, Marilyn Monroe.
 Anyone who met her, watched her movies, or listened to her music, clearly remembers the wit, charm and beauty that she brought to life both on and off the silver screen.

 During the last few weeks of her life, Marilyn showed some signs of trouble.
 Prior to her death, she was in the process of shooting for the film Something’s Got to Give with actors Dean Martin and George Cukor.
 Considered to be an ill-fated film from the very the beginning, Marilyn often failed to show up on set because of sickness caused by mixing sleeping pills with alcohol.
-The film was never completed and Marilyn was eventually fired.
+The film was never completed and Marilyn was eventually fired by the production company.

 On August 4, her manager recalled that she was facing problems with sleep and was acting annoyed and moody.
-Spending most of her with her friend and psychiatrist Dr Ralph Greenson.
-He noticed her mood and behavior and prescribed a barbiturate.
+During that time, she spent most of her with her friend and psychiatrist Dr Ralph Greenson.
+He noticed her mood and behavioral issues and prescribed a barbiturate to help her relax.
 The same evening, Joe DiMaggio, Marilyn’s fiance visited her home to discuss their former relationship and possibly rekindle a new one.
 It is believed that she spent that day in a great mood and even spoke to her close friends on the phone.

 In the early hours of August 5, 1962, Marilyn’s housekeeper found her in the bedroom, nude and unresponsive.
 At 4:25 AM, the Los Angeles police department received a telephone call from her physician that she had committed suicide.